Hefei-No-1-Game-Club/CoronaVirus-Diary/README.md

 This branch is set to be the Github Page of this project.

 Currently, we are actively involving into this.
-However this is not the real deployed page, so when you access this address, you will be redirected to the [project home page](https://hfyzgameclub.eastasia.cloudapp.azure.com) of this project.
+However, this is not the real deployed page, so when you access this address, you will be redirected to the [project home page](https://hfyzgameclub.eastasia.cloudapp.azure.com) of this project.

 We will add some contents to this branch soon.